AlexWang-16/learn_javascript/ADVENTURES.md

 To view named regexp capture group (adventure 27a), use NodeJS to execute this code in terminal: `npx babel-node adventures/27/27a.js`

 ---

+**28** - ES2015 For-of loop

+For of loop allows the developer to provide a variable name as the iterator to iterate through the **values** of each element in the array.

+To view named regexp capture group (adventure 27a), use NodeJS to execute this code in terminal: `node adventures/28/28.js`

+---